franciscoguemes/DbWS/README.md

 ## What does DbWS in reality?
-This project is the basis for the DbWS (Develop by Wire System) which pretends to automatize all routinary tasks that as a developer I carry out every day such as:
+This project is the basis for the DbWS (Develop by Wire System) which pretends to automatize all routinary tasks that I personally carry out every day as a developer.
+Some of this tasks are:

 - Select the computer set up on startup.
 Choose whether you will be working in a:
 	- Company project